waskodev418/GhostArchitecture/README.md

 ```
 The system utilizes a sliding-window synchronization where the key-rotation cadence is self-correcting based on the key involved in the successful decryption:
 if the server decrypted the message using the second key then it will count a few seconds more before generating the next pulse.
+This feature is applicable only once per pulse.

 ### Non-Idempotent Operations